Miscellaneous Authors

 A Christmas Carol: Charles Dickens' timeless classic about a bitter old miser who has a Christmas epiphany when he is visited by four spirits.
 Read by Sean Baker.
 The Strange Case of Dr Jekyll and Mr Hyde: Robert Louis Stevenson's famous novella about a doctor who experiments with the duality of human nature - and in doing so creates a monster.
 Read by Sam Dale.
 The Turn of the Screw: Henry James' terrifying tale of a governess sent to look after two children in a haunted country house.
 Read by Sam Dale and Clare Corbett.

-- Plays Theatre & Dance
+- Radio Plays

 Read by: Miscellaneous